 Jennifer Dane, founder of Debt Free Utopia

-Money-saving apps for investing
+Money-saving apps that also include investing

 These apps focus on letting you save your money in investment accounts.